Windows Server 2008 (R2) End of Life | What to Do Now?

 Windows Server 2008 end of life, can you get extended support?

-Even though Microsoft has announced the end of Windows Server 2008(R2) Extended Support, you still have some ways to get extended support.
-But please note that this kind of extension is limited, and Microsoft recommends you upgrade to a newer version instead.
+Despite Microsoft's announcement to end Windows Server 2008(R2) Extended Support, there are still ways to extend support, although this is limited and Microsoft recommends upgrading to a newer version instead.

 1. Pay for extended support

-For enterprises, you could consider paying for an extended security update subscription to keep your server protected until you are ready to upgrade to a newer Windows Server version.
+For enterprises, consider paying for an extended security update subscription to keep the server protected until upgrading to a newer Windows Server version is feasible.

-These updates are provided for up to three years after the end of support lifecycle date, which means the support is only available until 2023, at that time, it's the real end.
-Thus, you can use it as a transition solution, not a long-term plan.
+Microsoft will provide security updates for up to three years after the end of support date, which is 2023, but it's only a temporary solution and not a long-term plan.

 2. Migrate to Microsoft Azure to extend security updates